You haven't yet viewed any products on our store. If you've been here before, you may need to sign in.

 - Access - I would like to help as many people as possible access my products, writing and tutorials.
 I am committed to providing free and easily accessed instructions to every craft kit that I make, and to consider inexpensive ways for people to make and grow things.
 My growing instructions now take account of very small growing spaces and new seed sets are being put together for people gardening in small spaces.
 I am distributing a percentage of the seed sets to community gardens, this is not tied to sales as I don't feel happy with consumer type marketing.
 I am currently going back through the website editing alt text fields to make them more accessible to people than to search engines.

-- Community - I am on the Board of Directors of the Community Interest Company G63 Hub which is at the heart of community food projects, running a zero waste shop, community gardens and enabling people to access growing space, learn skills and build community.
+- Community - I am Horticultural advisor and on the Board of Directors of the Community Interest Company G63 Hub which is at the heart of community food projects, running a zero waste shop, community gardens and enabling people to access growing space, learn skills and build community.

 - Volunteering - an important impetus for reducing the size of Snapdragon Life last year was to reclaim a day a week for volunteering within the community.
 I currently work a day a week for G63 Hub with their community food gardens.